r45635/HVAC-IR-Control/README.md

-#HVAC IR Control
+# HVAC IR Control

-##Introduction
+## Introduction

-*HVAC IR Control aims to facilitate control of your HVAC emulating the IR code from an Arduino.
-The Do It Your Self has no limitation except the time to spent on it.
-I hope this repository can accelerate your development espcecially if you use Mitsubishi HVAC.
+HVAC IR Control aims to facilitate control of your Heating, Ventilation and Air-Conditioning system (HVAC) by emulating the IR code usually sent via remote control through an Arduino.
+The Do-It-Your-Self has no limitation except the time to spent on it.

+I hope this repository can accelerate your development especially if you use a Mitsubishi HVAC.
 Panasonic HVAC support has been added too thanks to another contributor.
-Should you wants to add another protocol data information releated to new brand or model then feel free to contact us*
+Should you want to add another protocol related to an additional brand or model then feel free to contact us.

-##Project background
+## Project background

-I started to use sketch with an Arduino associated to IR emitter and IR Receiver. radpidly i stated that library available do not covers HVAC modules.
-A way to progress was to use a software named AnalysIR, therefore i ordered a license for this tool.
-Indeed this tool was perfectly doing the job of identifying the IR trame my IR remote was sending.
-Nevertheless, even if the data collected was able to identify bits values, the packet of data provided to use with the different existing libraries was a set of mark and space interger values.
-For an Arduino it's a lot of data only for one command to process in IR.
-Due to this limitation of memory, i started to think about coding a function using the Hex values of the trame decoded by AnalysisIR instead of having to manage mark & space huge array of data.
-Without AnalysisIR software, it never have been possible for me to achieve what i did.
+I started to use sketch with an Arduino associated to IR emitter and IR Receiver.
+I rapidly found that libraries available do not cover HVAC modules.
+A way to progress was to use a piece of software called AnalysIR.
+I ordered a license for this tool and indeed it was perfectly suited to doing the job of identifying the IR trame (TRAnsmission of MEssages) my IR remote was sending.

+Nevertheless, even if the data collected was able to identify bits values, the packet of data provided to use with the different existing libraries was a set of mark and space integer values.
+For an Arduino that's a lot of data only for one command to process in IR.
+Due to this limitation of memory, I started to think about coding a function using the Hex values of the trame decoded by AnalysisIR instead of having to manually mark & space huge array of data.
+Without AnalysisIR software, it never have been possible for me to achieve what I did.
 Thanks Chris ;).

-My first code was able to take in input the hex data of the trame decoded and setting the diffrent header pulse period i went through a loop of each bit in order to produce the correct mark and space sequences.
+My first code was able to take in input of the hex data of the trame decoded.
+Setting the different header pulse periods, I went through a loop of each bit in order to produce the correct mark and space sequences.
 I identified quickly that the packet of data was in fact a specific packet data sent twice.
-After this dicovery i started to look at the values of the data from this packet.
-I was entering in the reverse engineering of the Mitsubishi trame...
-In order to understand the procol, i started to log different configurations and the packet data associated.
-I've used an Excel file to start to dig into the differents bits changing folloing the configurations.
-Hopefully the CRC was not  complex.
+After this discovery I started to look at the values of the data from this packet.
+I was now reverse engineering of the Mitsubishi trame.
+In order to understand the protocol, I started to log different configurations and the packet data associated.
+I used an Excel file to dig into the different bits that were changing and follow the configurations.
+Fortunately the CRC was not complex.
 I let this excel debug file in the repository.
-Might be they can be helpul for others.
+It might that it's helpull for others.

-Finally the packet data has been decoded at least for the part of my HVAC system.
+Finally the packet data has been partially decoded  (for the bits my HVAC system supports).

-The protocol decoded, i decided to use IR-Remote to add specific functions to control a Mitsubishi HVAC.
+The protocol decoded, I decided to use IR-Remote to add specific functions to control a Mitsubishi HVAC.
 Simply pass the parameters and the IR trame is compiled and send to the HVAC.
-No more problem of memory.
-A colleague join this work having on his side a PANASONIC HVAC.
-The same methods has been applied to understand the panansonic protocol.
-Like for the Mitsubishi HVAC, the Panasonic HVAC functions have been added to this git, still based on a modified IR Remote.
+No more problems running out of memory.
+A colleague (who had a PANASONIC HVAC) joined this work and applied the same methods to understand the Panasonic protocol.
+As per the Mitsubishi HVAC, the Panasonic HVAC functions have now been added to this repository, still based on a modified IR Remote.

-Recently, an anonymous and humble contributor provided information on unknow parts of the Mitsubishi protocol.
+Recently, an anonymous and humble contributor provided information on previously unknown parts of the Mitsubishi protocol.
 All new fields decoded have been added to the Protocol Information data.
-The code has not been modified yet.
+The code provided has not been modified.

-#Overview of Protocol and features managed
+# Overview of Protocol and features managed

 ## Mitsubishi Inverter HVAC

-Now there is two kind of function you may use to control HVAC from mitsubishi.
-Thanks to a a anonymous contributor i get opportunity to complete the protocol.
-Basically he got much more option than mine HVAC.
-Nevertheless, just a warning, id did not had possibilities to check all this new features then do not hesitate to report issue.
-Enjoy ! the function to send configuration is
+There are now two sets of functions you may use to control HVAC from Mitsubishi.

+Thanks to a a anonymous contributor I had the opportunity to complete the protocol.
+Their system has many more options/features than mine.
+Nevertheless, just by way of warning, I have not had the chance to check all this new features.
+If you find any issues, feel free to report.
+Enjoy!

+The function to send configuration is:

 ```
 void sendHvacMitsubishi(
  HvacMode                  HVAC_Mode,           // Example HVAC_HOT  HvacMitsubishiMode